ArwaAbbas/sbx_kraken_uniq/README.md

 Installing an extension is as simple as cloning (or moving) your extension directory into the sunbeam/extensions/ folder, installing requirements through Conda, and adding the new options to your existing configuration file:

 This extension has dependencies that conflict with those of [kraken](http://ccb.jhu.edu/software/kraken/) which is used in the regular Sunbeam pipeline.
-Therefore, it is run with in its own Conda environment (which is accounted for in the rules).
+Therefore, it is run with in its own Conda environment which is specified when it is run (see below).

 This extension **DOES NOT** download and build the Kraken Uniq database itself.
 It can be used with an existing Kraken database, or the user can build ones per instructions in the Kraken Uniq manual.